Pathways to a Career in Clinical Research

-The Duke State-Registered Clinical Research Apprenticeship Program is designed to provide a direct and clear pathway for students into a clinical research career at Duke.
-Our pre-apprenticeship and apprenticeship programs provide on-the-job training and protected time for structured supplemental education.
-The apprenticeship is a collaboration between DOCR and Duke clinical research units, ensuring apprentices receive supplemental education and on-the-job training with an experienced mentor.
+The DOCR State-Registered Clinical Research Apprenticeship Program is the first clinical research apprenticeship in North Carolina and one of the first in the Nation.
+Apprenticeships are designed to provide a direct and clear pathway for students into a clinical research career at Duke.
+Our pre-apprenticeship and apprenticeship programs provide on-the-job training and protected time for supplemental education.
+The apprenticeship is a collaboration between DOCR and Duke Clinical Research Units, ensuring apprentices receive supplemental education hours and on-the-job training with an experienced mentor.

 The program is in pilot with our partners at Durham Technical Community College with pre-apprentices and apprentices recruited from the Clinical Trials Research Associate degree program.